U.S. Department of State

 - Support or opposition of partisan political activity or lobbying for specific legislation

-Evaluation Criteria: The U.S. Embassy Rangoon Public Affairs Section will use the criteria outlined below to evaluate all applications and will select up to (2) proposals to submit for review by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
+Evaluation Criteria: The U.S. embassy Public Affairs Section will use the criteria outlined below to evaluate all applications.
+The proposals will be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
+Panelists will use the criteria below to review and evaluate applications.

 The proposal provides sufficient information on how the activities will support the theme(s) of the competition.
 The narrative explains any relevant local context the D.C.
 Selection Committee may not be aware of in relation to this project.
 Proposed project ideas must be public diplomacy in nature (i.e. not development or military).